 top of page

-MY PROCESS
+PROCESS

 A square can create a sense of stability and grounding.
 A triangle introduces movement and direction.
 A circle brings softness, openness, and flow.
 As these forms interact, they create a quiet dialogue within the painting itself — a balance of tension, rhythm, and harmony.